-Tiffany Berry is a research associate professor in the Division of Behavioral & Organizational Sciences.
+Tiffany Berry is a full research professor in the Division of Behavioral & Organizational Sciences.
 She is a core faculty member in two concentrations: Positive Developmental Psychology and Evaluation and Applied Research Methods.
 She regularly teaches and provides research supervision to master’s and doctoral students in both concentrations.
 In addition, she is an active educational program evaluator and associate director at the Claremont Evaluation Center (CEC) at CGU.

 Berry received her PhD from Claremont Graduate University in Developmental Psychology & Evaluation, specializing in the development of intrinsic motivation among youth who participate in after-school programs.
 This research led to her working as an Internal Evaluation Consultant for one of the nation’s largest after-school programs, Los Angeles’s Better Educated Students for Tomorrow (LA’s BEST).
 This experience highlighted the importance of using evaluation to collaborate authentically with front-line practitioners as well as the need to connect developmental science to real-world practice.
 Not only do programs have the potential to become stronger through evaluation, but developmental theory can be strengthened by contextualizing program strategies and measuring youth development in context.